Grant Robinson (soccer)

-Grant Robinson (born August 15, 1998) is an American soccer player who currently plays for Monterey Bay FC in the USL Championship.
+Grant Robinson (born August 15, 1998) is an American soccer player who currently plays as a defender for FC Tulsa in the USL Championship.

 Career

 Youth and college

 Robinson played four years of college soccer at George Mason University between 2016 and 2019, making 63 appearances, scoring 6 goals and tallying 4 assists.

 While at college, Robinson also appeared in the NPSL for FC Baltimore in 2018, and in the USL PDL for The Villages SC in 2019.

 Professional

 On March 4, 2020, it was announced Robinson had joined USL Championship side Las Vegas Lights ahead of their 2020 season.
 He made his debut on March 7, 2020, starting in a 1–1 draw with San Diego Loyal SC.

 On March 11, 2021, Robinson joined USL Championship side Rio Grande Valley FC.

 Robinson signed with Monterey Bay FC ahead of their inaugural USL Championship season on February 10, 2022.
 Robinson was included in the starting 11 for Monterey Bay's inaugural match, a 4–2 loss to Phoenix Rising FC.
+Robinson departed the club as a free agent following the 2025 season after spending four years with the club.

+Robinson signed a 25-day contract with Loudoun United FC on March 13, 2026.

+On May 14, 2026 FC Tulsa signed Robinson to a 25-day contract.
+Robinson subsequently re-signed with FC Tulsa for the remainder of the 2026 USL Championship season on June 10, 2026.